Skip to content

 Lookahead analysis

-Checking look ahead bias is the bane of any strategy since it is sometimes very easy to introduce backtest bias - but very hard to detect.
+Lookahead bias is the bane of any strategy since it is sometimes very easy to introduce this bias, but can be very hard to detect.

-Backtesting initializes all timestamps at once and calculates all indicators in the beginning.
-This means that if your indicators or entry/exit signals could look into future candles and falsify your backtest.
+Backtesting initializes all timestamps (loads the whole dataframe into memory) and calculates all indicators at once.
+This means that if your indicators or entry/exit signals look into future candles, this will falsify your backtest.

-Lookahead-analysis requires historic data to be available.
-To learn how to get data for the pairs and exchange you're interested in, head over to the Data Downloading section of the documentation.
+The lookahead-analysis command requires historic data to be available.
+To learn how to get data for the pairs and exchange you're interested in, head over to the Data Downloading section of the documentation. lookahead-analysis also supports freqai strategies.

-This command is built upon backtesting since it internally chains backtests and pokes at the strategy to provoke it to show look ahead bias.
-This is done by not looking at the strategy itself - but at the results it returned.
-The results are things like changed indicator-values and moved entries/exits compared to the full backtest.
+This command internally chains backtests and pokes at the strategy to provoke it to show lookahead bias.
+This is done by not looking at the strategy code itself, but at changed indicator values and moved entries/exits compared to the full backtest.

 • --cache is forced to "none".